 Implementation projects to improve the health of Florida’s springs and their ecosystems are a major component of the St. Johns River Water Management District’s core missions work.
 These projects support springs restoration in many ways.
 One of the more common types of projects involves the expanded use of reclaimed water to decrease nitrate pollution.
 This is accomplished by reducing or eliminating direct wastewater discharges and using this water to replace other irrigation sources, so that nutrient uptake and substantial reductions can occur in the irrigated turf or other plants.
 Reclaimed water projects also protect spring flows by reducing demand for surface and groundwater withdrawals.

-Since 2014, more than 155 projects protecting spring water flow and water quality have been funded through district cost-share programs.
-The district has contributed more than $58.4 million toward vital springs projection projects, resulting in more than 78 MGD alternative water supplied and 5 million gallons of water a day (mgd) conserved.
-These projects also have reduced total nitrogen to priority spring systems by 1.1 million lbs./year and total phosphorus by 163,000 lbs./year.
+Since 2014, more than 154 projects protecting spring water flow and water quality have been funded through district cost-share programs.
+The district has contributed more than $58 million toward vital springs projection projects, resulting in more than 100 million gallons per day (mgd) alternative water supplied and 5 million gallons of water a day (mgd) conserved.
+These projects also have reduced total nitrogen to priority spring systems by 1 million lbs./year and total phosphorus by 144,000 lbs./year.

 Orange County Utilities (OCU) Wekiwa Springs Septic Tank Retrofit Phases 1 and 2